 Validate & Transfer

 In addition to general admission requirements, students requesting admission to the Associate Degree Nursing program will be required to validate their nursing knowledge and skills.
 Students must make a minimum score of 80 on the NACE I Exam (Nursing Acceleration Challenge Exam) to be eligible for Advanced Placement.
 The cost of the exam is the responsibility of the applicant and is set by the company.
 Test scores are acceptable for a period of three (3) years.
-A student may choose to re-test.
-The most recent score will be considered.
 Advanced placement in the Associate Degree Nursing program is a competitive process and based on available spaces in the Associate Degree Nursing program.
 Advanced Placement applicants must assume responsibility for confirming that required documents, official transcripts, scores, and grades have been received by the application deadline.
 Eligible applicants not accepted will not be carried over to a waiting list for the following year and must re-apply in the next Advanced Placement cycle.

 Responsibility of Applicant